superbox-dev/keba_keenergy/README.md

-# Turn your KEBA heat pump into a smart home device
+# KEBA KeEnergy Integration – Home Assistant Integration for KEBA Heat Pumps

-**KEBA KeEnergy integration** is a custom **Home Assistant integration** that seamlessly connects to your heat pumps via the KEBA KeEnergy Web HMI API, turning system data into easy-to-use Home Assistant entities for monitoring and control.
+**KEBA KeEnergy Integration** is a powerful open-source **Home Assistant integration** that allows you to connect and monitor KEBA-based heat pumps directly within your smart home.
+The integration exposes data from the KEBA KeEnergy web interface as Home Assistant entities for monitoring, control, and automation of heating and hot water systems.

 [![Dashboard](images/dashboard.png)](images/dashboard.png)

-## Integration Highlights
+## With the KEBA KeEnergy Integration, you can:

-* Connects to your **KEBA heat pump** via the KeEnergy Web HMI API using host and port.
+* Connects to your **KEBA heat pump** via the KeEnergy Web HMI API using host and port
-* Allows direct control from Home Assistant, including operating modes, temperatures, and system settings.
+* Monitor temperatures, operating states and system settings
-* Support many heat pump manufacturers e.g. M-TEC, ino, Windhager, ...
+* Control operating modes and parameters directly from Home Assistant
+* Build automations based on heating demand, energy usage, or schedules
+* This turns your heat pump into a fully integrated smart-home component

+## Features

+* Automatic discovery of KEBA KeEnergy-based systems
+* Compatible with multiple KEBA-controlled heat pumps
+* Works as a Home Assistant custom integration (HACS supported)
-* Provides a full set of entities – sensors, binary sensors, number entities, and select entities – for:
+* Provides a full set of entities – sensors, binary sensors, number and select entities for:
   * Heat pump
   * Heating circuit
   * Solar circuit